dshawth/DCS/README.md

-# dcs
+# D.C.S.
-Scripts used for my dissertation collection
+Scripts and documentation used for my dissertation data collection.